SilbigerLab/Mesocosm_User_Manual/chapters/12-apex_fusion_guide.md

     1. The popup window will display the current AOS version and the most recent AOS version available for the system.
 If the popup says "it's recommended that you update", then make sure the Apex is connected via ethernet cable and click "Update".
 1. From the Dashboard Display
     1. Click the down arrow next to the apex name in the upper left corner and select "Network" from the dropdown menu.
     1. Under "Apex Operating System" you can view the installed AOS and Available AOS.
-If the installed version is out of date, there will be an orange bar next to "AOS Update" reccommending you "Update AOS".
+If the installed version is out of date, there will be an orange bar next to "AOS Update" recommending you "Update AOS".
 Click the bar, then make sure your Apex is connected via ethernet cable and click "Update".
 1. Once the system has completed the update, go to your Modules page.
 If any modules need to be updated (under "Status" there will be an error icon rather than a check mark), click that module and change the Configuration Action to "Update Software" then click the orange cloud icon.